kllhwang/quipu/README.md

 http://pfch.nyc/quipu/project.html

 HOW THIS CODE CAN BE REPURPOSED MEANINGFULLY<br>
 This code is specifically written for the subject Chinese Exclusion Act.
-It may work for another subject, however, if you would like to use this script to begin creating a dictionary for your own subject, you will definitely need to change certain parts of this script:
+It may work for another subject, however, if you would like to use this script to begin finding resources and collecting metadata/thumbnails for your own subject, you will definitely need to change certain parts of this script:

 <ul>
 <li>Delete or comment out any lines that pertain to the California State Parks website.</li>